Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Frequency-domain gravitational waveforms

 \section{Frequency-domain gravitational waveforms}

-When analyzing gravitational waveforms in comparison with observations, it is standard to apply a Fourier transformation of $h_+, h_\times, h_b, h_L$ with a frequency $f$.
-It was obtained in the previous section that amplitudes of $h_+$ and $h_\times$ are much larger than $h_b$ and $h_L$, so, we focus on estimating deviations from GR for the polarizations $h_+$ and $h_\times$ in Fourier space.
+When analyzing gravitational waveforms in comparison with observations, it is standard to apply a Fourier transformation to the polarization modes $h_+, h_\times, h_b, h_L$ with respect to the frequency $f$.
+As shown in the previous section, the amplitudes of $h_+$ and $h_\times$ are significantly larger than those of $h_b$ and $h_L$.
+Therefore, we focus on estimating deviations from GR in the Fourier domain for the dominant tensor polarizations $h_+$ and $h_\times$.
 Further we can use the stationary phase approximation (SPA) to calculate the Fourier transform.
-Applying of SPA becomes possible because during the inspiral, the change in orbital frequency over a single period is negligible.
-Let's proceed with the Fourier transformation:
+Applying of SPA becomes possible because during the inspiral the change in the orbital frequency over a single period is negligible.
+We now proceed with the Fourier transformation: